itscodenation/hackathon-april-16-17/README.md

 **Social Media**

-We will be doing a raffle at the end of the day so submit via twitter & instagram using #scriptedhackathon or tag us @scriptedorg
+We will be doing a raffle at the end of the day so submit via twitter & instagram using #scriptedfuture or tag us @scriptedorg

 ![@ScriptEdOrg on Twitter](http://i.imgur.com/M3ofIpW.jpg) ![@ScriptEdOrg on Instagram](http://i.imgur.com/jYKXOgJ.jpg) ![@ScriptEdOrg on Snapchat](http://i.imgur.com/Y7kWLen.jpg)